 The groups who maintained a regularly active lifestyle earned the best results.
 In the group that attained a moderate exercise level of at least 150 minutes per week, people added an average of 3.4 years to their lifespans.
 If they doubled this minimum recommendation, they added 4.2 years to their lives.

 You should also note that these groups did not necessarily exercise at high levels, either.
 People who added just 30 percent of vigorous or strenuous exercise reduced their rate of premature death by 9 percent and 13 percent respectively.
 These studies show that you will gain much through regular, high-level exercise at least 5 days per week.

 In addition to slowing the aging process through exercise, you also gain many immediate health benefits.
 It lowers your blood pressure while giving you a healthy channel to relieve stress.

-It strengthens your heart and keeps your arteries clear, thus lowering risk of heart attack.
+It strengthens your heart and keeps your arteries clear, thus lowering the risk of a heart attack.
 Finally, it helps you control your weight and regulate your sleep at night.
 Exercise has undoubtedly proven its many health benefits that will improve your quality of life.

-If you exercise on regular basis, you will literally preserve your DNA and add years onto your lifespan.
+If you exercise on regular basis, you will literally preserve your DNA and add years to your lifespan.
 At the same time, you will gain all the other known benefits to your health, such as lowering your risk of disease and improving sleep and stress.
 You simply need to get out there and get moving.